dpla/ingestion3/README.md

 summary/error messages you are all quite familiar with.
 Please let me know if you have any questions about those stages or documentation.

-The Wikimedia uploads will happen sometime in ____.
+The Wikimedia uploads will happen sometime in <MONTH>.
 Please let us know if anything needs to be updated and, if possible, the number of records we can expect in our harvest.

-April 24-28th
-- Hub A
-- Hub B
 ```

 ## Running ingests